About CyberKnife Radiation Therapy

 CyberKnife’s intense, tightly focused beams of photon energy are delivered from many points around the body, all concentrating on the tumor, so damage to the surrounding tissue is minimized.
 Usually only one to five outpatient treatments are needed.

-CyberKnife is non-invasive, so there are no incisions and no pain.
+CyberKnife radiation therapy is non-invasive, so there are no incisions and no pain.
 CyberKnife is able to compensate for patient movement during treatment, so procedures are more comfortable and can be handled on an outpatient basis.

-How many outpatient treatments
+How many outpatient CyberKnife treatments will I have?

 Before your course of treatment with CyberKnife, your team of physicians, nurses, radiology staff and other healthcare professionals will create a customized treatment plan.